dboddie-canonical-work/disgorged-docs/glossary.rst

 Terms and definitions
 ---------------------

-.. _glossary-heading--appliance:
+.. _glossary-appliance:

 appliance
 ~~~~~~~~~

-An appliance is a pre-configured `Ubuntu Core <glossary-heading--ubuntu-core_>`__ bootable image that includes one or more snaps to provide a specific set of features.
+An appliance is a pre-configured `Ubuntu Core <glossary-ubuntu-core_>`__ bootable image that includes one or more snaps to provide a specific set of features.
 The `OpenHAB <https://ubuntu.com/appliance/openhab>`__ smart home system, the `Plex <https://ubuntu.com/appliance/plex>`__ media server, and the `Nextcloud Server <https://ubuntu.com/appliance/nextcloud>`__ platform, are all available as appliances, for example.

 See `What is an Ubuntu Appliance <https://ubuntu.com/appliance/about>`__ for more details.

-.. _glossary-heading--assertion:
+.. _glossary-assertion:

 assertion
 ~~~~~~~~~